 \subsection{\dataEngineName{} Dataset Construction}

-For the \dataEngineName{} data engine, we empirically determined the optimal threshold values $\{\tau_\text{v}, \tau_\text{u}, \tau_\text{o}, \tau_\text{s} \} = \{0.2, 2.0, 0.3, 0.5\}$ through extensive experimentation.
+The optimal threshold values for the \dataEngineName{} data engine were empirically determined to be $\{ \tau_\text{v}, \tau_\text{u}, \tau_\text{o}, \tau_\text{s} \} = \{0.2, 2.0, 0.3, 0.5\}$ through grid search.
 We then applied these thresholds to process the COCO training split~\cite{lin_microsoft_2014}, resulting in the curated \dataEngineName{} dataset.
 The initial Relationship Reasoning stage identifies 2,468,858 object pairs with their corresponding spatial relationships.
-These pairs are then systematically filtered through the Spatial Constraints Enforcement stage, which applies a series of increasingly stringent criteria: Visual Significance (eliminating 1,929,560 pairs), Semantic Distinction (removing 169,973 pairs), Spatial Clarity (filtering out 119,457 pairs), Minimal Overlap (excluding 148,376 pairs), and Size Balance (removing 73,464 pairs), ultimately yielding 28,028 clear and unambiguous object pairs.
+The subsequent Spatial Constraints Enforcement stage systematically filters these pairs.
+This process applies a series of increasingly stringent criteria: Visual Significance eliminates 1,929,560 pairs, Semantic Distinction removes 169,973, Spatial Clarity filters out 119,457, Minimal Overlap excludes 148,376, and Size Balance removes a final 73,464 pairs.
+This cascade ultimately yields 28,028 clear and unambiguous object pairs.

-During the training phase, the spatial relationships between object pairs is expressed with one of 8 distinct relationship tokens: \texttt{<left>}, \texttt{<above>}, \texttt{<right>}, \texttt{<below>}, \texttt{<left+above>}, \texttt{<right+above>}, \texttt{<left+below>}, and \texttt{<right+below>}.
+During the training phase, the spatial relationships between object pairs are expressed with one of 8 distinct relationship tokens: \texttt{<left>}, \texttt{<above>}, \texttt{<right>}, \texttt{<below>}, \texttt{<left+above>}, \texttt{<right+above>}, \texttt{<left+below>}, and \texttt{<right+below>}.
 These relationships are determined based on the exact positions of the objects, with occasional random replacements using the \texttt{<and>} token to enhance robustness.
-For each pair, we select a square region containing both objects, which is then randomly expanded by up to 10\% before being cropped to create the final training image paired with its corresponding text description.
+For each pair, a square region containing both objects is automatically chosen, which is then randomly perturbed and expanded by up to 10\% before being cropped to create the final training image paired with its corresponding text description.